unicode-org/message-format-wg/exploration/0005-open-close-expressions.md

   > {Click {+link title=|Hey you!|}here{-link}}
   > ```

-- As developers and translators, I want to protect placeholders from modification and deletion.
+- As a developer or as a translator, I want to protect placeholders from modification and deletion.

 - Paired markup elements should be protected from reordering, i.e. an open element must always come before the close element (if they are both present in the message).

-- Use TTS annotations.

-- Attributed strings (overlapping, enclosing).
+- As a developer working in certain domains, I want to be able to use markup such as TTML or SSML.

+- As a developer, I want to be able to produce "attributed strings" appropriate for my environment, which may include features such as overlapping or enclosing properties.

-- TTY formatting escapes (?!)
+- As a developer in certain environments, I want to be able to include TTY formatting escapes (?!) in my strings.

-- Segmented markup.

-- Leveraging.
+- As a developer, I want to be able to split up text between strings, such as open or close elements are in separate strings.
+- As a translator or tool, I want to be able to segment larger messages or process messages "segmented" from larger blocs of text, such that markup is split between messages or segments.

+- As a translator, I want my tools to be able to leverage translations where the text differs only in markup, e.g.:
+  >```
+  >{This is {+b}sure{-b} good.}
+  >{This is {+i}sure{-i}good.}
+  >```

-- CAT tools support the concepts of open, close, and standalone, to provide certain functionalities above.
+- As a CAT tool, I want to use the concepts of open, close, and standalone that I am already familiar with, to provide certain functionalities above.

 - As a developer, I want to connect message markup with existing element instances in the UI.